-Jade and Rose Quartz rollers have become the hottest skincare beauty tool of the year.
-I wanted to weigh in on the benefits and changes I’ve noticed and also show how to use a jade roller for face, eyes, and neck.
+Jade and Rose Quartz rollers have become the biggest skincare tools of the year!
+I wanted to share the benefits and changes I’ve personally noticed and show how to use a jade roller for face, eyes, and neck.

-- lymphatic drainage – retained water in face is pushed to the lymphatic drainage points, which reduces bloating and swelling and renews facial contours
+- lymphatic drainage – retained water in face is pushed to the lymphatic drainage points, which reduces bloating and renews facial contours.

-- increased circulation – increases blood flow, which adds glow to skin and can reduce wrinkles.
+- increased circulation – increases blood flow, which adds and immediate glow to skin.
 Increased blood flow can also help bruises heal faster.

 I wash my face first, then apply my toner and/or serum.
 This is my favorite serum (it’s technically a toner, but I use it as my serum and it’s incredible).
-The texture is slightly thicker than water and I swear it has made my skin look 16 again.
+The texture is slightly thicker than water and it has made my skin so bright.
 I pat it in with my fingers.

 After I apply serum, I wait about a minute, then start jade rolling.